 On average, LinkedIn Ads cost more per click than Facebook Ads.
 The average CPC across industries on Facebook is only $1.72, compared to LinkedIn which has an overall CPC of $5.58.
 This could in-part be due to the size difference of the platforms – you are more likely to attract more clicks from a larger group of people.

 While the cost may vary wildly between platforms, CPC is not the only metric you should be looking at, nor is it the most important.
 Sometimes, it is worth spending more per click if it means more valuable leads.

 The audience on LinkedIn is much smaller compared to the most popular social platforms, which immediately limits the number of people you can reach.
-LinkedIn users typically tend to be older professionals, making it harder to engage with younger generations.
+It can also make it difficult to create large target audiences if you are narrowing down your criteria too much.

 Even after comparing, it can still be difficult to choose one to prioritize over the other.
 While there are many elements affecting this decision, certain metrics and factors are more impactful than others.

 You want to choose the platform that performs the best.
-To do so, you must compare how content and ads on each platform engage with audiences and the value it adds to your marketing program.
+To do so, you must compare how content and ads on each platform engages your audience and the value it adds to your marketing program.

 Luckily, both Facebook and LinkedIn have Page Analytics that allow you to review how well your page is performing.
 Tracking and comparing important metrics like lead generation, overall engagement, CPC, and ROI will give you a clearer idea of what platform is most conducive to your goals.

 ROI is one of the easiest and most important metrics to track.
 Whenever you spend money to further your business, you want to see some sort of greater return.

 Comparing ROI for social media will tell you what platform is bringing in the most money, whether directly through sales or indirectly through brand recognition and audience engagement.